HR 100 Employment Policies

 107.4b Notice of Impending Layoff

 Staff members should be given written notice of an impending layoff as soon as possible but not less than 90 calendar days prior to the effective date.
-If the department wishes to do so, the individual may receive pay in lieu of notice, but such pay should ordinarily not be for a period longer than 30 calendar days.
-Exceptions must be approved by Human Resources.
+In rare cases, If the department wishes to do so, the individual may receive pay in lieu of notice, but such pay should ordinarily not be for a period longer than 30 calendar days.
+These are considered exceptions to the policy and must be approved by Human Resources.

 107.4c Salary Continuation during Layoff